telerik/winforms-docs/pivotgrid/populating-with-data/using-the-adomddataprovider.md

   * __ConnectionString__: String property used to open a database.
 It is in OLE DB connection string format.

->note The OLE DB connection string format has several keys and values connected with equal sign.
+>tip The OLE DB connection string format has several keys and values connected with equal sign.
 The different key-value pairs are separated by semicolon characters.
 Some of the important properties are Provider, Data Source, Integrated Security, etc. Here are some examples for different OLE DB connection strings:
 >
 * "Provider=MSDAORA; Data Source=ORACLE8i7;Persist Security Info=False;Integrated Security=Yes"
 * "Provider=Microsoft.Jet.OLEDB.4.0; Data Source=c:\bin\LocalAccess40.mdb"